 Do you have photos of brown lumps?
 I do.
 Some of those brown lumps are howler monkeys set against a background of green leaves in Panama.
 I think I have some similar multi-toned photos of sloths hanging out in treetops as well, with their grays and blacks contrasting against the green leaves.
 Then, a bit closer to home, I have some photos of black lumps representing black bears.
 The most recent of those was in Cades Cove in the Great Smoky Mountains National Park (GSMNP) last summer.

 But I think the first time I ever saw a bear in the wild was at the Carl Sandburg Home National Historic Site in Flat Rock, NC.
 It’s been well over a decade now, but I remember it as if it were today.
 I was hiking up the trail one evening and I reached the flat stretch at the top that leads to the huge slab of granite at the top of Big Glassy with the bench and the view.
 A big lump suddenly ran across the trail a distance ahead of me.
 At first, I thought it was a dog.
-But when I got to the spot in the trail where the lump had crossed, I didn’t see any sign of it.
-So, I continued the remaining distance to the bench, stopped for a moment, and then turned around to head back down the hill.
-Back across the flat stretch, then as I approached the bend in the trail where it began to descend, I saw one big black head with three little ones next to it tucked behind a structure at the edge of the trail.
+But when I reached the spot in the trail where the lump had crossed, I didn’t see any sign of it.
+So, I continued on to the end of trail and turned around for the return trip.
+As I approached the bend in the trail where it began to descend, I saw one big black head with three little ones next to it tucked behind a structure at the edge of the trail.
 There were not any other people around and I had to walk that way to go back down the trail, so I began talking to the bears in hopes of scaring them away.
 I think I said hello to them and maybe a couple sentences more before momma and her cubs turned around and trotted off into the brush.
 I heaved a sigh of relief.
 But, no pictures.
 That was in the age of flip phones and I don’t remember if it even took pictures.

 Since then, I’ve also seen bears along the Roaring Fork Motor Nature Trail, also in GSMNP.
 No pictures there, either.
 What I have good pictures of are elk.
 Elk grazing and bugling their distinctive high pitch in Cataloochee Valley (GSMNP as well) among the white wooden historic buildings where some of the early settlers lived and worshiped.
 Elk herding their harems at the Oconaluftee Visitor Center (NC side of the GSMNP) against the backdrop of the historic buildings at the Mountain Farm Museum.
 I’ve seen elk in the Oconaluftee River, in a front yard in Maggie Valley (traffic jam on top of the traffic jam to return home after the viewing the solar eclipse), along Heintooga Spur Road (both on the Parkway portion and GSMNP) and most recently, there was a herd of 7-8 elk meandering up the dirt back road in Maggie Valley that my husband and I were trying to bike up one afternoon.
 We kept our distance until they left the roadway.